conoromahony/soccer_lineup/README.md

    A directory containing the files for the Python environment for this project.

  - **game_lineups**
-   The project directory.
+   The main project directory for this website.

  - **game_lineups/settings.py**
-   The configuration settings for the project.
+   The Django configuration settings for the project.

+ - **game_lineups/urls.py**
+   The main Django file for handling URLs for this project.
+It basically includes references to the urls.py for each "application" in the project.

  - **team**
-   The application that maintains information about the team, like the team size, the players on the roster, and so on.
+   The application that maintains information about a team, including details about games, information about the players on the roster, and so on.

  - **team/admin.py**
-   Registers the models for the team application.
+   Registers the "team" application models that we want to appear in the Django admin user interface.

  - **team/apps.py**
-   Specifies the configuration settings for the team application.
+   Specifies the configuration settings for the "team" application.

+ - **team/forms.py**
+   Specifies the forms that appear in web pages in "the" team application.

  - **team/models.py**
-   Specifies the data models for the team application.
+   Specifies the data models for the "team" application.

+ - **team/urls.py**
+   Indicates how to handle URLs for the "team" application.

  - **team/views.py**
    Specifies the logic of the team application.
 Each view receives an HTTP request, processes it, and returns a response.

+ - **team/static/**
+   The folder that stores the "static" items for this project.
+Static items include images and CSS files.

+ - **team/templates/**
+   The templates for the HTML pages that are rendered by the "team" application.
+There are three templates:
+   - *add.html* which allows a user to add a player to the roster
+   - *list.html* which lists all players on a roster
+   - *update.html* which allows a user to edit the information for a player

 ## Notes
 To deploy this project in a production environment, I’ll need to run it either: